immersive-web/webxr-ar-module/explainer.md

 ### Main render loop

-The WebXR Device API provides information about the current frame to be rendered via the `XRPresentationFrame` object which developers must examine each frame.
+The WebXR Device API provides information about the current frame to be rendered via the `XRFrame` object which developers must examine each iteration of the render loop.
 The `XRDevicePose` contains the information about all views which must be rendered and targets into which this rendering must be done.

 `XRWebGLLayer` objects are not updated automatically.
 To present new frames, developers must use `XRSession`'s `requestAnimationFrame()` method.
-When the callback function is run, it is passed both a timestamp and an `XRPresentationFrame` containing fresh rendering data that must be used to draw into the `XRWebGLLayer`'s `framebuffer` during the callback.
+When the callback function is run, it is passed both a timestamp and an `XRFrame` containing fresh rendering data that must be used to draw into the `XRWebGLLayer`'s `framebuffer` during the callback.
 (Timestamp is given for compatibility with `window.requestAnimationFrame()`.
 Reserved for future use and will be `0` until that time.)
 This framebuffer is created by the UA and behaves similarly to a canvas's default framebuffer.
 Using `framebufferTexture2D`, `framebufferRenderbuffer`, `getFramebufferAttachmentParameter`, and `getRenderbufferParameter` will all generate an INVALID_OPERATION error.
 Additionally, outside of an `XRSession`'s `requestAnimationFrame()` callback the framebuffer will be considered incomplete, reporting FRAMEBUFFER_UNSUPPORTED when calling `checkFramebufferStatus`.
 Attempts to draw to it, clear it, or read from to generate an INVALID_FRAMEBUFFER_OPERATION error as indicated by the WebGL specification.

 Once drawn to, the XR device will continue displaying the contents of the `XRWebGLLayer` framebuffer, potentially reprojected to match head motion, regardless of whether or not the page continues processing new frames.
 Potentially future spec iterations could enable additional types of layers, such as video layers, that could automatically be synchronized to the device's refresh rate.

-To get view matrices or the `poseModelMatrix` for each presentation frame, developers must call `getDevicePose()` and provide an `XRCoordinateSystem` to specify the coordinate system in which these matrices should be defined.
+To get view matrices or the `poseModelMatrix` for each `XRFrame`, developers must call `getDevicePose()` and provide an `XRCoordinateSystem` to specify the coordinate system in which these matrices should be defined.
 Unless the "head-model" `XRFrameOfReference` is being used, this function is not guaranteed to return a value.
 For example, the most common frame of reference, "eye-level", will fail to return a `viewMatrix` or a `poseModelMatrix` under tracking loss conditions.
 In that case, the page will need to decide how to respond.
 It may wish to re-render the scene using an older pose, fade the scene out to prevent disorientation, fall back to a "head-model" `XRFrameOfReference`, or simply not update.
 For more information on this see the [`Advanced functionality`](#orientation-only-tracking) section.

 ```js
 function onDrawFrame(timestamp, xrFrame) {